adeira/universe/src/mrtnzlml-meta/README.md

 # Hi, I am Martin

-_please note: this document is still WIP_
+_NOTE: this document is still WIP_

 I am fullstack JavaScript dev at Kiwi.com.
 I do not have fixed team so I am usually somewhere around **GraphQL**, **React Native** or any other **React** project (Portalo at this moment).